-In this paper, we collected the full catalogue of 318 eCLIP for 112 RBPs, 76 Bind-n-Seq, and 472 shRNA RNA-Seq experiments from ENCODE to construct a comprehensive RBP regulome to for RBP post-transcriptional regulation annotations.
+In this paper, we collected the full catalogue of 318 eCLIP for 112 RBPs, 76 Bind-n-Seq, and 472 shRNA RNA-Seq experiments from ENCODE to construct a comprehensive RBP regulome for RBP post-transcriptional regulation annotations.
 By combining polymorphism data from large sequencing cohorts, like the 1000 Genomes Project, we demonstrated that 88 and 94 percent of RBPs showed significant enrichment of rare variants in coding and noncoding regions respectively.
-It strongly indicates the purifying selection of the RBP regulome.
+This strongly indicates the purifying selection of the RBP regulome.
 Furthermore, we proposed a top-down scheme, named RADAR (RNA BinDing Protein regulome Annotation and pRioritization), to investigate the variant impact in such regions.
-RADAR first combines RBP binding, structure, context, network, and conservation features with polymorphism data to quantify variant impact as a universal baseline scores.
-Then it allows tissue- or disease-specific inputs to incorporate features likes differential expression, somatic mutation, and prior knowledge of genes to highlight relevant variants (Figure 1).
+RADAR first combines RBP binding, structure, context, network, and conservation features with polymorphism data to quantify variant impact described by a universal baseline score.
+Then it allows tissue- or disease-specific inputs, such as differential expression, somatic mutation, and prior knowledge of genes, to further highlight relevant variants (Figure 1).
 By applying our scoring scheme on both somatic and germline variants from disease genomes, we demonstrate that RADAR is able to pinpoint disease associated variants missed by other methods.
-Finally, we implemented our RADAR annotation and prioritization scheme into a software for community use (radar.gersteinlab.org).
+Finally, we implemented the RADAR annotation and prioritization scheme into a software for community use (radar.gersteinlab.org).

 2 Results